uncoverthefuture-org/actions/README.md

 ## 🚀 Quick Start

 These actions handle the complete deployment pipeline from building images to running containers on remote servers.
-They support environment-based deployments with automatic directory structure creation and Apache vhost management.
+They support environment-based deployments with automatic directory structure creation and Traefik-managed routing (with Apache still available as an opt-in fallback).

 ## 📋 Available Actions